Resettlement in the United States of America

 Finding a job

 Your resettlement agency and case manager will help you get a job.
 As a refugee, you can start working immediately by showing the entry stamp on your passport.
 The goal of the US resettlement program is “self-sufficiency.”
 This means the government wants you to get a job as soon as you can.
 You will probably be required to take the first job you are offered.
 You might not want to have this job.
 It is important to remember that you can keep looking for a better job.
-To learn more about finding a job or getting a better job, you can visit our career page.
+You can learn more about finding a job or getting a better job.

 Getting a Social Security number